-An analysis conducted by Brigham and Women's Hospital's Department of Medicine Health Equity Committee using 10 years of REL data found Black and Latinx patients with heart failure were less likely to be admitted to cardiology for heart failure care compared to their white counterparts.
+An analysis conducted by Brigham and Women's Hospital's Department of Medicine Health Equity Committee using 10 years of REL data found Black and Latinx patients with heart failure were less likely to be admitted to specialty cardiology care for heart failure care than their white counterparts.
 The finding was seen as a partial explanation for racial inequities in heart failure outcomes.
-Brigham and Women's Hospital is in the process of developing interventions to address this inequity.
+Brigham and Women's Hospital launched a pilot program that directs providers caring for heart failure patients to a "best practice advisory."
+If a provider recommends admitting certain patients to the general medical service instead of the specialty cardiology care, the provider receives a message that says, "Patient is from a racial or ethnic group with historically inequitable access to the Cardiology service; consider changing admission to Cardiology unless extreme census or overriding clinical reasons for General Medicine service."
+Providers can override the recommendation if they think it's warranted.